- Mix the starter ingredients till smooth, cover, and let rest at room temperature overnight.

 - Bake the baguettes for 22 to 28 minutes, until they're golden brown.
 Take the baguettes off the pan and place them right on the oven rack.
 Turn off the oven, crack the door open about 2", and let the baguettes cool completely in the oven.

 Tips from our Bakers

-*For extra-crisp baguettes, cover the shaped loaves, let them rise for 30 minutes, then refrigerate overnight.
+- For baguettes with enhanced flavor, cover the shaped loaves, let them rise for 30 minutes, then refrigerate overnight.
 Next day, take them out of the refrigerator and let them rest at room temperature, covered, for about 3 hours, or until they're nice and puffy.
 Then bake as directed above.

 - For extra-crusty crust, add steam to your oven as follows: While the oven is preheating, place an empty cast iron frying pan on the oven rack below the stone.
 If possible, adjust stone and pan so that the pan isn't directly under the stone, making it easier for steam to reach the baking baguettes.
 Once you’ve placed the baguettes in the oven, pour about 1 cup of boiling water into the cast iron frying pan.
 Steam will billow from the pan upwards to envelop the baking baguettes; be sure to wear good oven mitts to shield your hands and arms.
 Quickly close the oven door to trap the steam.